5 Climate Change Jobs

 To become an environmental lawyer, consider pursuing a bachelor's degree in a field like environmental studies, public policy, or political science.
 Then, earn a law degree and pass the bar exam.

-Average annual salary (US): $90,025
+Average annual US salary (Glassdoor): $70,091 [3]

 4. Renewable energy engineer

-Renewable energy engineers work on ways to get energy from renewable sources like wind, sun, and water.
+Renewable energy engineers work on ways to get energy from renewable sources such as wind, sun, and water.
 They also work to reduce the use of finite energy sources, like oil.
 These engineers might be advisors, consultants, designers, or builders.
 Some job duties might include report preparation, energy system inspections, project management, and data analysis.

-Average annual salary (US): $89,941
+Average annual US salary (Glassdoor): $82,094 [4]

 5. Sustainability and climate change (S&CC) consultant

 Sustainability and climate change (S&CC) consultants help companies and organizations become more socially and environmentally responsible.
 They are sometimes now called ESG (environment, social, and governance) consultants.
-They offer advice on sustainable building practices and environmentally-friendly materials.
+They offer advice on sustainable building practices and environmentally friendly materials.
 They also show clients how to decrease energy consumption and waste by putting tools in place to measure and monitor corresponding data.

 To become a S&CC or ESG consultant, aim for a bachelor's degree in environmental science, community development, or sustainability for an entry-level position.
 At the consultant level, you may need a master's degree or a Master of Business Administration (MBA) in sustainability.
 As an S&CC consultant, you'll likely work in an office, but you may be required to travel to meet with clients and conduct site inspections.

-Average annual salary (US): $114,463
+Average annual US salary (Glassdoor): $90,383 [5]

 Job growth for climate change careers